 Nonetheless, would you agree to a little challenge?

 Try practicing acceptance for a week – just one week – and take note of how you feel.
-If you’d be brave enough to come back here and tell me in the comments below, I would love to hear about your experience.
+I would love to hear about your experience!

 These are strange times, but I will do my absolute best to support you and our small soulful community.
 Click below to join us and tell me how I can help.